vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 A GENERAL IDEA OF HIS AVAILABLE WORKS.
 1. Bodha Pañcadaśikā.

 It is a propagandistic pamphlet consisting of 16 verses.
 It is called Bodha Pancadaśikā because in fifteen (Pancadaśa) verses the basic principles of the monistic Saivaism are summarized in it.
 The sixteenth verse simply explains the object of such a composition.
-It speaks of the Saiva conception of Siva and Sakti, their relation and consequent emanation of the universe; of the cause and the nature of the bondage and the way to freedom from it, and of their (bondage and freedom) being in reality non-different from the highest Lord.
+It speaks of the Saiva conception of śiva and Sakti, their relation and consequent emanation of the universe; of the cause and the nature of the bondage and the way to freedom from it, and of their (bondage and freedom) being in reality non-different from the highest Lord.
 It was written, as the following quotation shows, with the expressed object of enabling the less intelligent pupils of his, easily to grasp the fundamental principles of the system propounded by him :

 "Sukumāramatin śiṣyān prabodhayitum añjasā Imebhinavaguptena ślokāh pañcadaśoditāh."